jareddarlington/maniflow/README.md

 -   Texture options and pretty shaders.
 -   Vertex selection system for more precise smoothing.

-## Thank You
+## Thank You!

-Thank you for taking a look at my project!
-Hope you enjoyed!
+Thank you for checking out this project!

 <img src="./assets/heart.gif"/>